Battle of Belyov: Background

-1437 Campaign
+1437 campaign

 Vasily II sent to Belyov an army under the command of his cousins Dmitry Shemyaka and Dmitry Krasny (they were also his rivals in the struggle for the throne of the Grand Duchy), and "many other princes".
 Russian sources estimate the army sent to Belyov as very numerous.
 On the way the army robbed local people (according to the Grand Duke's chronicle), not only in order to feed themselves, but also sent the loot home.

 Going to spend the winter near Belyov, Ulugh Muhammad built near the town a kind of fortification ("ostrog") – wicker walls were covered with snow and watered.
 After the water froze, a strong "ice fortress" was formed.
 The fortification was well located: from the West and South the approaches were protected by a deep ravine, along which the Belyovka River flowed, and from the East there was the steep bank of the Oka River.
 The gentle approach was only from the North, and at the narrowest point the passage was no more than 100 m (300 ft) wide.

 Battle

 On 4 December Russian forces attacked the Tatars and drove them into the ice fortress, but were defeated trying to take it at once.
 Princes Pyotr Kuzminsky and Semyon Volynets, who broke into the fortification on the heels of the retreating Tatars, were killed.
 According to the Russian chronicle, the losses of the Tatars were also heavy, some unnamed Ulug Mohammed's son-in-law was even killed there.

 Instead of preparing for a coordinated assault, the Russian commanders entered into negotiations and lost their vigilance.
 In some chronicles, the main blame is assigned to Grigory Protasyev, voivode of Mtsensk, who allegedly sided with Ulug Mohammed and "made a treason".
 Protasyev reported that the Grand Duke wished to conclude peace and did not order "to fight with the Tsar".
 During the negotiations on the morning of 5 December, Ulu-Mohammed refused to pay him any tribute and promised not to attack the Russian principalities, and offered his son as a hostage.
 In return, Ulu-Mohammad asked only to be allowed to remain near Belyov until spring.
 However, voivodes Vasily Sobakin and Andrei Goltyaev, who conducted the negotiations, rejected this proposal.
 Then Ulug Mohammed, who found himself in a desperate situation, personally led the attack on the Russian army.
 Taking advantage of the "great mist" the Tatars made the turning movement and attacked from the rear of the unprepared Russian troops.
 There was panic and total flight, and thus Ulug Mohammed won a complete victory.
+Gumilev (2024), however, interpreted it as a Tatar defeat.